Breaking Barriers: Combinatorial Algorithms for Non-monotone Submodular Maximization with Sublinear Adaptivity and $1/e$ Approximation: Empirical Evaluation

-In terms of query complexity, our algorithms exhibit the highest query complexity ($\oh{n\log(n) \log(k)}$) compared to the other algorithms ($\oh{n\log(k)}$).
-Nevertheless, \ptgoneshort outperforms all algorithms on twitch-gamers (Fig.~\ref{fig:twitch-query}), and all but \textsc{ATG} on er (Fig.~\ref{fig:er-query}). \ptgtwoshort is slightly better than \anm on er, and both are more efficient than \frg on the two datasets. \frg's high query count arises from its requirement for a large number of samples (specifically, $8nk^{-1}\epsi^{-1}\log(2\epsi^{-1})$) at every iteration.
+\ptgtwoshort is slightly better than \anm on er, and both are more efficient than \frg on the two datasets. \frg's high query count arises from its requirement for a large number of samples (specifically, $8nk^{-1}\epsi^{-1}\log(2\epsi^{-1})$) at every iteration.
 When $8k^{-1}\epsi^{-1}\log(2\epsi^{-1}) \ge 1$, it defaults to executing \rg instead, which incurs $\oh{nk}$ queries.

 Regarding adaptive rounds (Fig.~\ref{fig:er-round} and~\ref{fig:twitch-query}), the results align with theoretical guarantees. \anm and \textsc{AST} operate with $\oh{\log(n)}$ adaptivity and achieve the best performance.
 They are followed by \textsc{ATG}, \ptgoneshort, and \ptgtwoshort which all achieve $\oh{\log(n)\log(k)}$ adaptivity.